bsebhat/bsebhat.github.io/content/labs/02-nginx/01-install-nginx.md

 sudo systemctl enable --now nginx.service
 ```

-Now, the `nginx` service will run a reverse proxy service that forwards traffic that uses the open port 80 into the closed port 3000, and the juice-shop web application will see that as HTTP requests coming to its port 3000 as if it's coming from itself, `juiceshop`.
+Now, the `nginx` service will run a reverse proxy service that forwards traffic that uses the open port 80 into the closed port 3000, and the juice-shop web application will see that as HTTP requests coming to its port 3000 as if it's coming from itself, `juicero`.

 I can check the  status for the `nginx` and `juice-shop` services: